FreeRTOS/iot-reference-stm32u5/Projects/b_u585i_iot02a_ntz/README.md

 # Non-TrustZone Demo Project
-The following Readme.md contains instructions on getting the (b_u585i_iot02a_ntz) version without trustzone enabled of the project up and running.
+The following Readme.md contains instructions on getting the non-trustzone (b_u585i_iot02a_ntz) version of the project up and running.
 It connects to AWS IoT Core and publishes sensor data.

 ## Software Components